zanesterling/rts/LOG.md

 - I could add VIOLENCE.

 Let's do waypoints first :-)

+---

+Finished up doing the waypoints and shift click. yeet!

 ## 2024-02-22
 What can I do today?
 My brain is exTREMELY melty.
 Maybe I can find some nice